AUTOSHARES CUSTOMER RESPONSIBILITIES

 The routing fees on the website and as set in the software are subject to change at any time.

 You are responsible to know the correct fee for any route you are trading through.
-If necessary, we reserve the right to charge or adjust for venue, routing, or exchange fees.
+If necessary, we reserve the right to change or adjust for venue, routing, or exchange fees.

 ONLINE TRADING SYSTEMS DISCLAIMER